Santeep/Coding/README.md

-# Coding-Learning-Personal
+# Coding-Learning
-Only Access to admin,
+Only Basic and learning Code,
 Coding trial and errorapproches